 We talk about renewable energy A LOT at the Climate Council, and for good reason!
 Switching to renewable energy is the most effective way for countries to bring down their greenhouse gas emissions, and ultimately, to fight climate change.

-What is a Renewable Energy Zone?
+What are Renewable Energy Zones?

 Australia has some of the best renewable resources in the world, but some of our sunniest and windiest places aren’t very well connected to the existing electricity infrastructure.

 This means we need to set these renewables-rich areas up with the right infrastructure and transmission* capacity to be able to send this clean energy to the places that need it.
 This is what a Renewable Energy Zone (REZ) is.